awslabs/multi-agent-orchestrator/README.md

 ## 📄 LICENSE

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 licence - see the [LICENSE](LICENSE) file for details.

 ## 📄 Font License
 This project uses the JetBrainsMono NF font, licensed under the SIL Open Font License 1.1.